 See also: Treatment to Strengthen Bones and Joints

 3. It continues to confound the medical communityAlthough rheumatoid arthritis is relatively common, its development continues to confound the medical and scientific communities around the world.

-This is because no one knows what the exact cause could be as there are many factors associated with joint wear and tear.
+This is because no one knows what the exact cause could be, as there are many symptoms of rheumatoid arthritis and factors associated with joint wear and tear.

 What is clear to experts is that the condition arises when the body’s immune system starts to attack its own tissues, which is the case around the joints.

 It’s still unclear what triggers the body to initiate this reaction, though.